-The Appointments and Appeals Committee comprises 6 members of the Council (of whom at least two are Cabinet members).
+The Appointments and Appeals Committee comprises six members of the Council (of whom at least two are Cabinet members).
 In relation to appointments, the Appointment and Appeals Committee has the delegated authority to:

-- (i) Recommend to the Council the appointment of the Chief Executive. - (ii) To make appointments of other Chief Officers - (iii) To undertake all associated activities including agreeing job descriptions, person specifications, the interview process generally. - 5.2 Decisions on remuneration are made as follows: - (a) Chief Executive Officer local pay level approved by Full Council; - (b) Director and Head of Service local pay level approved by Appointments and Appeals Committee; - (c) Pay structure for all other posts approved by General Purposes Committee; - (d) Performance Progression Scheme in accordance with the locally agreed schemes and as approved by officers under existing delegated powers; - (e) Notwithstanding "a" to "d" above, any salary packages of £100,000 or more require Full Council approval.
-(A salary package includes salary, any bonuses, fees or allowances routinely payable to the appointee and any benefits in kind to which the officer would be entitled as a result of their employment); - (f) Notwithstanding "a" to "d" above or any other aspect of this Statement, any severance packages of £100,000 or more require Full Council approval.
-(A severance package may include salary paid in lieu, redundancy compensation, pension entitlements, holiday pay and any bonuses, fees or allowances paid).

-5.3 Pay Award
+- (i) Recommend to the Council the appointment of the Chief Executive. - (ii) To make appointments of other Chief Officers. - (iii) To undertake all associated activities including agreeing job descriptions, person specifications, the interview process generally.

+5.2 Decisions on remuneration are made as follows:

+- a) Chief Executive Officer local pay level approved by Full Council; - b) Director, Monitoring Officer and Head of Service local pay level approved by Appointments and Appeals Committee; - c) Pay structure for all other posts approved by General Purposes Committee; - d) Performance Progression Scheme in accordance with the locally agreed scheme, as approved by officers under existing delegated powers; - e) Notwithstanding "a" to 'd' above, any salary packages of £100,000 or more requires Full Council approval.
+(A salary package includes salary, any bonuses, fees or allowances routinely payable to the appointee and any benefits in kind to which the officer would be entitled as a result of their employment); and - f) Notwithstanding "a" to "d" above or any other aspect of this Statement, any severance packages of £100,000 or more require Full Council approval.
+The components of a severance package may include salary paid in lieu, redundancy compensation, pension entitlements (excluding the capital value of any pension entitlement), holiday pay and any bonuses, fees or allowances paid). - 5.3 Pay Award

-From 1 April 2015, cost of living increases in relation to all staff will be determined locally as the Council has withdrawn from national pay negotiation arrangements.
-The General Purposes Committee ratifies the level of increase, if any, to be applied to the published pay rates, by reference to the Council's performance against measurable targets and overall affordability given the Council's prevailing budget decision.
+Since 1 April 2015, cost of living increases in relation to all employees are determined locally, as the Council chose to withdraw from National Pay negotiation arrangements.
+The General Purposes Committee ratifies the level of increase, if any, to be applied to the published pay rates, by reference to the Council's performance against measurable targets and overall affordability.
+The pay rates will be updated as soon as negotiations are complete and Committee approval has been given each year.

-5.4 Individual Salary Level - Progression through the Development Points - (Directors, Heads of Service and all other staff below Head of Service level).
+5.4 Individual Salary Level - progression through the development points (Directors, Monitoring Officer, Heads of Service and all other staff below Head of Service level).

 There is no automatic progression through the development points.
-Personal development in role may be recognised by the award of discretionary consolidated/non-consolidated pay movements each year, in accordance with the locally agreed step values, through the grades.
+Personal development in role may be recognised by the award of discretionary consolidated pay movements each year, in accordance with the locally agreed step values, through the grades.
 Awards may be considered only on completion of Personal Development Plan milestones and where contribution and competence have been suitably evidenced and assessed via the performance management scheme (appraisal).